RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 * `roslaunch pallet_truck_sim_bringup pallet_truck_complete.launch`

-#### Launch standard simulation with one robot and its visualization and spawn another one called "robot_2" in start pose (5, 0, 0) without visualization
+#### Launch standard simulation with one robot and its visualization and run another one called "robot_2" in start pose (5, 0, 0) without visualization

 First: